KripaPopli/SuperstorePowerBIAnalysis/README.md

 ## Workflow and components:
 - The Excel file downloaded from Kaggle
-- Necessary visualizations were added to the report, such as
- * category and product popularity
+- Necessary visualizations were added to the report, such as category and product popularity, regional engagement, and yearly profits along with respective insights.
- * regional engagement
- * yearly profits
-along with respective insights.
 - Slicers of the important domains to view and analyse data of individual entries.

 ## Key insights: